MisterPANDC/Brainwashing-RLHF/README.md

 Test reward model backdoor

 In this experiment, we inject explicit trigger into prompts.
 See more attack details in `BackdoorAttacks/backdoor2.py`.

+Noted that our injected trigger is '**ffs**' at the beginning of prompt.
 ```
 python Evaluation/rm_trigger_eval.py
 ```